0xDBFB7/scientific_standards/README.md

 Ideally, if standards are sufficiently well written, verifying such a change could be a straightforward checklist.

-It would probably not be very onerous for Klowden and Lea to
+It would probably not be very onerous for Klowden and Lea to produce an initial perscriptive standard.

+Continuing

 we see now that there is a fork in the literature